-Professor Huang’s congressional briefing was very well received by the bi-partisan audience.
-Speaking to a full house (standing room only!), he drew upon his teaching experience at GW to advocate for the humanities.
+Alexa’s congressional briefing was very well received by the bi-partisan audience.
+Speaking to a full house (standing room only!), she drew upon her teaching experience at GW to advocate for the humanities.
 Today’s college students understand globalization better through the humanities!

-~ ~ ~ ~ ~ ~
+~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 Globalization and the Humanities in the Twenty-first Century